Civilization 6

 Introduction

-On the path to victory, you will have to manage resource allocation, build cities, and wage war against Gandhi.
-It really is a rich and diverse TBS that tries to capture all the aspects of a civlization’s progression.
+On the path to victory, you will have to manage resource allocation, build cities, and wage war.
+It is a rich and diverse TBS capturing all the aspects of a civilization.

 Player Mechanics1